 Little did I know that Donna would be interviewed and featured in Slate magazine.
 A friend of mine saw the article and sent me the link.

-I’ve so very honored to be a small part of this piece, side effects and I hope it produces positive change.
+I’ve so very honored to be a small part of this piece, and I hope it produces positive change.

 P.S.
 This photo collection was also featured in The Huffington Post and Buzzfeed this week!